HOW TO START A SPORTSWEAR BRAND — updated 2021

 If you want to set up your own clothing brand, then this article is for you.
-We’ll give you an overview of the steps involved in starting your own business, and information that you have to think about.
+We’ll give you an overview of the steps involved in starting your own business, information you have to take action on and sources to help make your dream brand a reality.

 Step 1.
 Idea & Customer Need.

 It all starts with an idea.
 Maybe you can’t find the clothes you are looking for, or you have a strong design opinion that you want to show the world.
 You are better off if you can connect your idea to a customer need.
 If you strongly believe in your idea, you should go ahead and make it happen.
-The most important is to know who your customer is.
-Read: How to define your customer, to clarify your target consumer.
+The most important, is to know who your customer is.
+Get clarity and guidance in how to find your target customer and brand niche.

 Step 2.
 Market Scan.

 You have a great idea for sure.
 The question is: is it unique?
 Perform a thorough market scan.
-Search the web, visit shops and read relevant magazines.
+Search the web, visit shops, read relevant magazines and talk to potential customers.
 You want your brand to stand out in the competition and find your target niche.
-If some other brand already has your idea, you will always be number two.
+If another brand already has your brand idea or product concept, you will always be number two.

 Step 3.
 Business Plan.

 It can be great to have a business plan if you want to bring other people on board, e.g. investors or partners.
-But primarily, the business plan is there for you.
+But primarily, the business plan is for you.
 It forces you to ask yourself those tough questions and look at your business venture from different angles.
-The business plan is a living document that will change and evolve over time, usually things don’t go exactly according to the initial picture in your head.
+The business plan is a living document that will change and evolve over time.
+A strong brand and business adapts with time, and the forever changing apparel industry.

 Step 4.
 Branding.